sscode/step/README.md

 # Need to launch
 - correct sorting feature on CurrentExercise
 - user page
+- custom color code exercise by type
 - delete exercises
+- slide right on exercise page to reveal stats on exercise
 - sort exercises by most recent
 - lbs and weights correction (to weight) and include lbs & kilos